ventureoo/nvidia-tweaks/README.md

   - As an alternative, there is [nvlax](https://github.com/illnyang/nvlax).
     Unlike nvidia-patch, it can be used for any driver version.
 - Power Setup (PowerMizer)
+  - **WARNING**: PowerMizer options doesn't work anymore after 530.41.03 update.
+You can only use these parameters on driver versions lower than 530, that is, on the 470.xx and 390.xx legacy branches.
+Read more here: https://forums.developer.nvidia.com/t/kernel-module-option-nvreg-registrydwords-for-powermizerenable-doesnt-work-on-530-41-03/247610
   - Another kernel module parameter of the `RegistryDwords` driver allows you to configure the GPU power supply.
 To be more precise, configure the driver power manager - PowerMizer.